guaguila/CLive2022_DEVWKS-3240/README.md

 When gNOI cert.proto install operation finished a log message similar to “PKI-6-TRUSTPOINT_CREATE” will appear on the C9300 terminal window.

-Verify the certificates are in use now.
+Verify the certificates are in use now on the switch.

 ![](gnxi_configured_arrow.png)